 I would like to thank my friends and family, especially my mother who is here tonight, for their support along the way.
 I would also like to thank the people of our community for allowing me to serve them in this capacity.

 I would be remis if I did not publicly thank the superintendent and staff, as well as the other board members, for their help in bringing me up to speed and helping me learn this job.
 The learning curve is somewhat significant, and the task is quite daunting when you are the new kid on the block.

 Finally, I just want each of you to know that I am proud to be serving alongside some really great people and to be able to help the students of Hall County learn and grow in a safe environment.
 Please don’t hesitate to ever call on me if I can help you or your family.
-My cell phone number is 770-789-3149 and I am always willing to listen and help when I can.
+I am always willing to listen and help when I can.

 May God continue to bless our nation, state, and community and to guide our leaders.

 Hall County Board of Education